Culture in denmark

 For more information about music in Denmark visit Denmark.dk.

-The Danish theatre scene also offers a wide scene.
-From the impressive old Royal Danish Theatre in the city centre of Copenhagen to the brand new Royal Danish Playhouse (Skuespilhuset) and the stunning Opera House on the waterfront, Copenhagen is buzzing with Danish and international theatre.
+The Danish theater scene also offers a wide scene.
+From the impressive old Royal Danish Theater in the city centre of Copenhagen to the brand new Royal Danish Playhouse (Skuespilhuset) and the stunning Opera House on the waterfront, Copenhagen is buzzing with Danish and international theater.

 Gastronomy